jrbgit/crypto-analytics/README.md

 ## 🙏 Acknowledgments

 - LiveCoinWatch for comprehensive crypto market data
-- OpenAI and Anthropic for LLM APIs
+- Ollama for local LLM inference capabilities
 - The cryptocurrency and open-source communities